ArthurDanjou/artmcp/content/hobbies.md

 ---
-title: Balance and Drive: Beyond the Data
+title: "Balance and Drive: Beyond the Data"
 description: Exploring my passions outside of data science and machine learning engineering that fuel my creativity and performance.
 ---